Things to bring from home

 4. Medicine: It is a good idea to bring as much of your own medicine as allowed by customs, since many drugs are not sold over-the-counter: things like aspirin, asthma inhalers, cold medicine, allergy pills, eye drops, etc.

-Note: Some of these can be purchased without going to the pharmacy (apotek), but they are usually generic and not quite as effective as those from home.
+Note: Some of these can be purchased without going to the pharmacy (apotek), but they are usually generic and not quite as effective as those from home or the pharmacy.
+Now the rules are changing a bit, but never hurts to stock up on a few necessities.
+Plus medicines are expensive.
+Of course, once you are registered you can get some discounts - see more about prescriptions here.

 If you have a particular food item you really can't live without, consider packing a small supply.
 You can find some American and British products in grocery stores and also in a few specialty shops, but this isn't always the case, and sometimes the quality is not the same.

-Other things that expats have reported not finding our spices and herbs.
+Other things to bring from home that expats have reported not finding are spices and herbs.
 If you are fond of your native cooking and need special ingredients for making your dishes: STOCK UP.
 Always make sure you are allowed to bring the item with you before packing / buying.

 6. Books: On a personal note we are avid readers and finding books to read in English is not always easy.
 When you do find them, they are very EXPENSIVE.
 Often 3 time the price you find them in the US or UK.
 Due to the weight, it may not be cost effective to ship a large crate of books, but if you already have a container, than a small supply of books won't make a big difference in costs.

-Other options are to search auction sites like www.qxl.dk, www.dba.dk in Denmark for english books and also use sites such as eBay and Amazon in the UK.
+Other options are to search auction sites like QXL, DBA, GulogGratis in Denmark for english books and also use sites such as eBay and Amazon in the UK.
+Of course - ebooks can be purchased online, but kids books are still nice to have on hand for your children.
+Plus we have a lot of our own english books for sale on FYIDenmark.
+Check them out here.

 More information on this in the Shopping section.

-I do not want to tell anyone that they can not bring something, if that is there desire to have that item with them.
+I do not want to tell anyone that they can not bring something, if it is their desire to have it with them.
+We all need things from home to comfort us, when we become expats.
 Often, it will boil down to cost of transporting it over and it's usefullness.

 1. Automobile: